riccardo-rosati/MANworks-oxy-transport/README.md

 -------------------------------------------------------
 ## THE PACKAGE
 - 'fluid_ht_curvature'    : The folder containing the code which solves velocity and pressure problem (Notaro, Possenti, Di Gregorio  code)
-- 'transport': The folder containing the code which solves transport problem (Brambilla code)
+- 'transport': The folder containing the code which solves transport problem (Rosati code)

 The details of the two libraries are in their respective README.md